smartfog/fogflow/doc/en/source/example1.rst

 Please click "SelectCondition" from the popup menu to place a "SelectCondition" element on the design board.
 Configure this element to specify the entity type of your input data.
-In the following example, we choose "PowerPanel" as the entity type of input data for the "HelloWorld" fog function.
+In the following example, we choose "Temperature" as the entity type of input data for the "HelloWorld" fog function.

     .. figure:: figures/fog-function-filter.png
        :width: 100 %